jonghyunjee/llm-film-preference/README.md

 ## Overview

 This repository contains the code and data needed to reproduce the statistical results reported in the paper.
-The study uses pairwise forced-choice comparisons to elicit film preferences from eight large language models across four families (Anthropic, OpenAI, Alibaba, Mistral), then estimates Bradley-Terry preference scores and regresses them on film-level covariates.
+The study uses pairwise forced-choice comparisons to elicit film preferences from eight large language models of four families (Anthropic, OpenAI, Alibaba, Mistral), then estimates Bradley-Terry preference scores and regresses them on film-level covariates.

 ---